markokocic/rn-native-base-example-todo/Readme.md

                         ;:preloads   [re-frisk-rn.preload]
                         }}}}
 ```
 This is the basic shadow-cljs configuration which refers to `dep.edn` file for managing dependencies.
 It is also possible to configure shadow-cljs as a standalone config, or to use Leiningen `project.clj` instead of `deps.end`.
-Both aproaches are documented in shadow-cljs documentatino and are left as an exercise for the reader.
+Both approaches are documented in shadow-cljs documentation and are left as an exercise for the reader.

 Also create a clojure tools configuration `deps.edn`
 ```Clojure